tutek1/DTLabs/05_AINavMeshFSM/lab05.md

 2. In the **Inspector** of the new node **add** a new `NavigationMesh`
 3. **Open** the created `NavigationMesh`

-There are many settings that you can change here and I will not go through all of them.
+There are many settings that you can change here and it would take too much time to go through them all.
 I will show you the basics and you can look up the rest.

 First, we need to specify, which **meshes/colliders** should be considered during the **NavMesh** calculation.
-We can do that in the `Geometry` category.
-This can be set in the `Source Geometry Mode` property.
-I find the most manageable to be the `Group With Children` setting, so please set it.
+We can do that in the `Geometry` category with the `Source Geometry Mode` property.
+I find the `Group With Children` option to be the most manageable, so let's use it.
 Also set the property `Source Group Name` to `NavMeshSource`.

 ### Groups
-Now we have set a **Group Name** but what are groups?
+Now we have set the `Source Group Name` property but what are the **groups**?
 Each node can be a part of any number of **Groups**.
 They can be used to easily **tag** nodes.
 For example you can tag **boxes and barrels** in your game as **"Destructible"** and then when the player attacks an object, you can **check** if the object is in the group "Destructible", if yes then you can **delete** the object.

 Every node has a function to check if it is in a group:
 ```GDScript